 |English||0.5-1 Year||First Year Seminar (FYS)|

 *This list is based on typical admission requirements for medical school; specifics will vary by health profession and school.
 Additional requirements may also include college math, calculus, statistics, upper-division biology, biochemistry, and behavioral and social science courses.
-Occidental’s First Year Seminars will satisfy most schools’ English requirement.
+Occidental’s First Year Seminars will satisfy most schools’ English requirements.

 Do I need to major in science?